 In June 2017, the Company's Board adopted the Capstone Green Energy Corporation 2017 Equity Incentive Plan (the "2017 Plan"), which was approved by the stockholders at the Company's 2017 annual meeting of stockholders on August 31, 2017 (the "2017 Annual Meeting").
 The 2017 Plan initially provided for awards of up to 300,000 shares of Common Stock.
 The 2017 Plan is administered by the Compensation and Human Capital Committee designated by the Board (the "Compensation Committee").
 The Compensation Committee's authority includes determining the number of incentive awards and vesting provisions.
 On June 5, 2018, the Company's Board of Directors adopted an amendment of the 2017 Plan to increase the aggregate number of shares of Common Stock authorized for issuance under the 2017 Plan by 300,000 shares of Common Stock.
+The amendment of the 2017 Plan by 300,000 shares of Common Stock.
+The amendment of the 2017 Plan by 300,000 shares of Common Stock.
+The amendment of the 2017 Plan by 300,000 shares of Common Stock.
 The amendment of the 2017 Plan was approved by the Company's stockholders at the 2018 annual meeting of stockholders on August 30, 2018.
-Since this time, the Company's stockholders have approved amendments to increase the aggregate number of shares authorized for issuance under the 2017 Plan by an additional 1,600,000 shares of Common Stock, including, most recently, on June 2, 2021, the Company's Board of Directors adopted Amendment No. 4 (the "Plan Amendment") of the 2017 Plan to increase the aggregate number of shares of Common Stock authorized for issuance under the 2017 Plan by 500,000 shares of Common Stock.
-The Plan amendment was approved by the Company's stockholders at the 2021 annual meeting of stockholders on August 27, 2021.
+Since this time, the Company's stockholders have approved amendments to increase the aggregate number of shares authorized for issuance under the 2017 Plan to increase the aggregate number of Directors adopted Amendment No. 6 (the "Plan Amendment") of the 2017 Plan to increase the aggregate number of shares of Common Stock authorized for issuance under the 2017 Plan to increase the aggregate number of shares of Common Stock authorized for issuance under the 2017 Plan to increase the aggregate number of shares of Common Stock authorized for issuance under the 2017 Plan to increase the aggregate number of shares of Common Stock authorized for issuance under the 2017 Plan by 600,000 shares of Common Stock.
+The Plan amendment was approved by the Company's stockholders at the 2022 annual meeting of stockholders on September 12, 2022.

-As of June 30, 2022, there were 709,995 shares available for future grants under the 2017 Plan.
+As of September 30, 2022, there were 1,327,847 shares available for future grants under the 2017 Plan.